Yard Waste Drop Off / Collection

 Suggestions for Managing Your Yard Waste

-Drop off yard waste for no charge at the Reichs Ford Road Mulch and Composting Facility (residential and commercial use).
-Address and site hours listed below.
+- Drop off yard waste for no charge at the Reichs Ford Road Mulch and Composting Facility (residential and commercial use).
+The address and site hours are listed below.

-Larger/commercial loads should be brought through the main facility entrance, weighed in at the scale house, then directed to the primary yard waste recyclng area to be unloaded on the ground.
+- Larger/commercial loads should be brought through the main facility entrance, weighed in at the scale house, and then directed to the primary yard waste recycling area to be unloaded on the ground.

-By bringing your yard waste to the Reichs Ford Road site, you are helping to create a top quality, landscape enhancing mulch and compost, available at low cost to county residents and businesses.
+By bringing your yard waste to the Reichs Ford Road site, you are helping to create top-quality, landscape-enhancing mulch and compost available at low cost to county residents and businesses.
 View more information on these products.

-Since 1989 Maryland law has required that, "A vehicle with any load may not be driven on any highway unless the load and any covering on the load are fastened securely to prevent the load or covering from becoming loose or detached or from in any way endangering other users of the highway."
-This include loads of yard debris, mulch or compost!
+Since 1989 Maryland law has required that "A vehicle with any load may not be driven on any highway unless the load and any covering on the load are fastened securely to prevent the load or covering from becoming loose or detached or from in any way endangering other users of the highway."
+This includes loads of yard debris, mulch, or compost!

 Please call the Office of Recycling 301-600-2960, Monday through Friday, 7:30 a.m. to 4:30 p.m., if you have questions about composting, mulch, or general yard waste management.